c-git/c-git.github.io/content/misc/leetcode.md

 Not really a full pattern but just a way to reframe problems.
 If you know of a comprehensive list of techniques like these please tell me about it.
 I'll check it out and link to it if I find it good.
-I included an example problem where the the technique applies.
+I included an example problem where the technique applies.

 ## Rearrange formulas